Ridgeview High School (Florida): Academies

 Academy of Culinary Arts (ACA) - The course provides students with fundamental skills in culinary, restaurant, business management, and life.
 Promoting professionalism through student involvement within culinary endeavors as well as encouraging post-secondary student education and future careers within the culinary and hospitality industries.

 The academies allow high school students, regardless of address, to attend from all over the district, providing that the student is accepted into the academy.

 International Baccalaureate Program (IB)

-Ridgeview High School is the only high school within the Clay County School district to offer the IB program.
+Ridgeview High School is the only high school within the Clay County School District to offer the IB program.
 Like the academies, high school students from all over the district may attend, provided that the student is accepted into the Pre-IB/IB program.

 Fine Arts

-Ridgeview High School fine arts programs include band, drama and chorus.
+Ridgeview High School's fine arts programs include band, drama, and chorus.

 Career and Technology Education (CTE)

 Ridgeview High School CTE programs include Early Childhood Education, Business Education Programs, Construction Technology, and Heating & Air Conditioning.